Capstone-24-25/Vignette-bootstrap/README.md

 ## Vignette abstract:

-This is the template repository for Vignette project for Group 7 focusing on **bootstrapping**.
+This is the repository for Vignette project for Group 7 focusing on **bootstrapping**.
 We are going to introduce the resampling method -- bootstrapping-- in the following aspects:

 -   the bootstrap sampling distribution.